Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/36-TextualEditor.md

 ![Placeholders in templates](images/textual_template_proposal_placeholders.png "Placeholders in templates")

+Note you can change existing template proposals and add new ones in the [preferences](30-UserInterface.md#mostdsl).

 ## Quick fixes

 Of course error markers are also shown in the textual editor.
 Furthermore it also provides the quick fixes you already know from the [problems view](33-Views.md#problems-view).
 If quick fixes are available for a problem you see a small yellow bulb next to the error marker.
 Simply click on it and choose the desired quick fix.
 In the following example a string field is marked as `language`, but has a too small length for this.